2018 ACC men's basketball tournament

-The 2018 ACC men's basketball tournament was the postseason men's basketball tournament for the Atlantic Coast Conference held at Barclays Center in Brooklyn, New York from March 6–10, 2018.
+The 2018 ACC men's basketball tournament was the postseason men's basketball tournament for the Atlantic Coast Conference held at Barclays Center in Brooklyn, New York, from March 6 to 10, 2018.
 It was the 65th annual edition of the tournament, and the second year in a row being held at Barclays Center.
 The Virginia Cavaliers entered the tournament as the top seed, with a 17–1 conference record (28–2 overall) under the guidance of Tony Bennett.
 UVA also began the tournament unanimously ranked number 1 in the country in both major polls.

 The Cavaliers defeated Louisville 75–58 and Clemson 64–58 to secure a place in the tournament championship game.
 They defeated North Carolina 71–63 in the championship game to become tournament champion.
 Sophomore guard Kyle Guy was named Tournament MVP.
 Games were shown on over-the-air television in local media markets by the syndicated ACCN and simulcast nationally on various ESPN cable networks.

 Both the Virginia–North Carolina title game and Duke–North Carolina semifinal game set the Barclays Center attendance record for college basketball games, and conference leadership vowed to return the ACC Tournament to New York in the near future.